Termite

 termite droppings indicate infestation

-When searching for signs of termite activity, you’ll typically find droppings in key structural areas of your home where these pests feed and nest.
-Termite droppings are one of the most common signs of an infestation, and knowing where to look can help you spot problems early.
+When searching for signs of termite activity, you’ll typically find droppings in key structural areas of your home where these pests feed and build their nests.
+Termite droppings are one of the most common signs of an infestation, and knowing where to look can help you spot problems early — before calling an exterminator becomes unavoidable.

 Look for these telltale locations: